 “Consistency” is why I think classically trained animators sometimes make better illustrators than classically trained illustrators.
 Animators are taught early that consistency matters.
 Drawing the same character or environment hundreds of times ingrains the concept of consistency deep into an animator’s being.

-So often, I note consistency issues with even the most professional illustrators.
+In my years as art director, I’ve noted consistency issues with even the most professional illustrators.
 There are three stripes on a shirt on page 3, but five stripes on page 5.
 A character is wearing dark gray shorts on one page, but white shorts on another.
 The colors of a bedspread on one page don’t match the colors on another.
 And on and on and on.
-I see it with seasoned pros and undergrads alike.
+I’ve seen it with seasoned pros and undergrads alike.
 These details, no matter how small, separate pro from amateur, good from bad, a repeat hire from one and done.

 Consistency isn’t just about keeping details in the art, either.
 It’s an illustrators job to thoroughly read the text, in an effort to be fully aware of the feeling (as well as the details) in the text.
 The tone of the art needs to be consistent with the tone of the text.

 Do you think kids don’t see inconsistencies?
-One of our editors was approached by a young reader.
-They noted that some background characters in book two of a series couldn’t possibly be there because the characters lived in a different place (as explained in book 1).
+Once, an editor I worked with was approached by a young reader.
+The reader noted that some background characters in book two of a series couldn’t possibly be there because the characters lived in a different place (as explained in book 1).
 They were right.
 It was a minor detail none of us caught.

-My 7 year-old son caught a pretty big mistake in an illustration in one of the more popular series out there.
+When my son was 7 years-old, he caught a pretty big mistake in an illustration in one of the more popular series out there.
 It’s very popular.
 You all know it.
 The text described the character in a certain pose, doing a certain thing.
 The art, however, was just off enough to catch his attention.

 I’m sure we all have stories like this.
 Forget the Devil.
 A good illustration is in the details.